Operations

 Removal of Styrofoam To-Go Containers: In 2018, the Sugarloaf-owned Narrow Gauge Dining Hall removed all straws and Styrofoam from their restaurant.
 Today, they utilize ceramic serviceware and compostable to-go containers when necessary.

-Rental Gear Donations: At the end of each year, all Sugarloaf rental gear that is replaced with new gear but still has life left in it is donated or sold to smaller ski resorts—both in Maine and all around the world!
-This helps Sugarloaf reduce its waste to landfill while providing smaller resorts with the opportunity to purchase high-quality gear at an affordable price.
+Equipment Donations: At the end of each year, all Sugarloaf rental gear that is replaced with new gear but still has life left in it is donated or sold to smaller ski resorts—both in Maine and all around the world!
+This helps Sugarloaf reduce its waste to landfill while providing smaller resorts with the opportunity to purchase high-quality gear at an affordable price.Sugarloaf also collaborates with CVA at our annual winter equipment drive during Homecoming Weekend where all gear is donated to local schools and charity organizations.
+We thank all those who have donated their skis, boots, jackets and more to making the next generation of Sugarloafers.

 Snow Gun Upgrades: Boyne’s Snow Surfaces President and Sugarloaf’s Snowmaking manager have worked diligently with Efficiency Maine and HDK Snow Guns to consistently update their snow guns fleet and snow-making practices to reduce water consumption and energy use related to snowmaking.
 In 2020 Sugarloaf replaced 50 existing SR7, internal mix tripod guns with state-of-the-art HKD R5 Impulse Towers.
 This increase in utilization is projected to have saved over 12,600 kWH per gun per year.
-Additionally, 92 guns will be retrofitted with new nozzles and nucleators during the summer of 2021, estimated to save 90,270 kWh/year.
+Additionally, 92 guns were retrofitted with new nozzles and nucleators during the summer of 2021, estimated to save 90,270 kWh/year.

 Sugarloaf’s snowmaking system saw a significant upgrade during the summer of 2022 with the addition of a booster pump house on West Mountain.
 The new pump house, combined with 107 additional high-efficiency HKD snow guns increases the number of guns the resort can run simultaneously under optimal conditions from 130 to 230 snow guns.
 This allows for the resort to blow more snow and open earlier than ever before.
 These upgrades will continue to take place as Sugarloaf formulates a snowgun efficiency plan to continue reducing the associated CO2 emissions and waste demand of snowmaking.